adityajha0102/adityajha0102/README.md

 ## 🌱 What I'm Learning

-- 🚀 Always exploring advanced ML techniques, from deep learning architectures to reinforcement learning.
+- 🚀 Always exploring advanced ML techniques, from deep learning architectures to GenAI concepts.
 - ☁️ Deepening my expertise in Google Cloud Platform (GCP), particularly BigQuery, Looker Studio, and Vertex AI.

 ## 🚀 What's Next?

-- 🌐 I'm eager to dive deeper into NLP and explore applications in sentiment analysis and chatbots.
+- 🌐 I'm eager to dive deeper towards MLOps and Generative Models.
 - 🌍 Also, I'm looking to apply my skills to projects with a global impact.